catalystdao/catalyst-documentation/src/content/docs/relayer/setup.md

 ---
 title: "Setting up a Relayer"
 description: "Setting up the Generalised Relayer is easy for everyone.
-After installing Docker, the relayer can be installed by pulling the generalised-relayer repo and then configuring the appropiate settings.
+After installing Docker, the relayer can be installed by pulling the generalised-relayer repo and then configuring the appropriate settings.
 Fund the relayer and you are off to the races."
 sidebar:
   order: 3
 ---